ianfrye0818/Final-Project---Java-251/notes.md

 #### Tests 04/19/2025

 - Coffee
     - Create
     - Read
     - Update
     - Delete
 - User/Customer
     - Create
     - Read
     - Update
     - Delete
 - Order
     - Create
     - Read

+## Bugs

+- When placing an order - it does not update the UI with account credits